-We are happy to bring the first blog of our automation blogs series.
+We are happy to bring the first blog of our automation testing blogs series.
 In this blog, you will read about various aspects of automation and its vital role in the software lifecycle.

 Automation testing is the process of performing software testing activities with little or no human interaction, in order to achieve greater speed and efficiency.
 Automation testing is not a replacement for manual testing.
 Test automation focuses on continuously detecting bugs in the system similar to that of manual testing.

 A web or mobile automation process automates the repetitive and functional parts of the software testing process, but not the entire process.
 Automation, in any field, brings in the benefits of increased productivity and reduced costs.
 Due to the consecutive development cycles, more and more functionalities must be tested, validating all the combinations is not actually possible in manual with respect to time and software development cost.

 For simple projects, it is better to use manual testing, however, when project size is large, long-term automation can save time and in a lot of cases coverage and even money!